david-fisher/320-S21-Track2/README.md

 # For testing: populating the database with dummy data
 1. in command prompt or terminal, run `psql -U [user] -f [full filepath to insert_example_data.sql]`.
 This file can currently be found in the `erd-implementation` branch in the `database` directory.

+this is judge changing the readme for a test
 >>>>>>> origin/main